 Limited Learning Capacity

 In June 2018, three years post-TBI and one year after returning to professional employment, I attended a training course to learn new IT skills - Amazon Web Services (cloud technology).
-I spent four days studying hard and enjoyed the experience, yet at the end of each day my recollection of what I had newly learned was zero.
+I spent three days studying hard and enjoyed the experience, yet at the end of each day my recollection of what I had newly learned was zero.
 Not unexpectedly, I failed the exam test, it was a new experience for me as I'd always been very skilled at learning new material and passing exams.
-Rather than become frustrated, I simply accepted that learning anything new is likely beyond me.
+Rather than become frustrated, I simply accepted that learning new technology is now beyond me.

 Positive Mental Attitude (PMA)